teamapp-ai/teamapp-ai.github.io/strategy-execution.md

 ---
-title: repeating tasks
+title: strategy execution
-slug: repeating-tasks
+slug: strategy-execution
-seo_title: xxx
+seo_title: strategy execution wins as bottom up engagement
 seo_description: Strategy execution has been top down and broken for years, it is time we fixed this.
 Strategy execution is easier to achieve as an interactive strategy tree hierarchy.